 - Below Standard: ~6% × $50k = ~$3,000/year additional fees

 Performance tier is determined by metrics on your eBay seller dashboard — feedback score, late-dispatch rate, INAD rate (Item Not As Described).
 Maintaining Top Rated requires fast dispatch, accurate listings, responsive customer service.
-The economic argument is straightforward: a business seller’s tier is worth several thousand pounds a year of margin.
+The economic argument is straightforward: a business seller’s tier is worth several thousand dollars a year of margin.

 sellers registered for sales tax